Guillain-Barré syndrome is thought to be caused by an autoimmune reaction.

 About 30% of adults and even more children with the disorder have residual weakness 3 years after the syndrome began.
 On average, fewer than 2% of people die.

-After initial improvement, 3 to 10% of people with Guillain-Barré syndrome develop chronic inflammatory demyelinating polyneuropathy Chronic Inflammatory Demyelinating Polyneuropathy (CIDP) Chronic inflammatory demyelinating polyneuropathy is a form of polyneuropathy that, like Guillain-Barré syndrome, causes increasing muscle weakness, but the weakness progresses for more than... read more .
+After initial improvement, 3 to 10% of people with Guillain-Barré syndrome develop chronic inflammatory demyelinating polyneuropathy Chronic Inflammatory Demyelinating Polyneuropathy (CIDP) Chronic inflammatory demyelinating polyneuropathy is a form of polyneuropathy that, like Guillain-Barré syndrome, causes increasing muscle weakness, but the weakness progresses for more... read more .

 Guillain-Barré syndrome can worsen rapidly and is a medical emergency.
 People who develop this syndrome should be hospitalized immediately.
 The sooner appropriate treatment is started, the better the chance of a good outcome.
 If symptoms strongly suggest Guillain-Barré syndrome, treatment is usually started without waiting for test results.